Sixth Form Curriculum

 All our Sixth Form pupils benefit from our Academic Enrichment, Study Skills and Well-Being programme.

 A level pupils normally specialise in three subjects, though four or more are possible for very able students, from a choice of over 20 academic disciplines, undertaking a detailed and thorough approach to learning.
-A level study allows pupils to pursue a deeper understanding of subjects already familiar from prior study or entirely new for the Sixth Form, while developing important independent study skills which will prove invaluable to their futures.
-All A level pupils also get the opportunity to write a 4,000-word Extended Essay on a topic of their choice.
-All A levels at Gresham’s are now linear.
-A supplementary course is offered providing enhancement skills in advanced thinking techniques, numeracy, literacy and ICT skills.
+A level study allows pupils to pursue a deeper understanding of subjects already familiar from prior study or entirely new for the Sixth Form, while developing important independent study skills which will prove invaluable to their future.
+All A level pupils also get the opportunity to undertake two elements of the International Baccalaureate (IB) Diploma ‘core’ to enhance their study.

-Pupils study and take exams in six subjects (at least three at Higher Level and three at Standard Level).
-Again, we can advise pupils on the best subject combinations to meet their goals.
+Pupils opting for the IB will study and take exams in six subjects; at least three will be studied at higher level (HL) and three at standard level (SL), according to pupil preference.
+We advise pupils on the best subject combinations to suit their interests and to meet their future goals.

-The IB Diploma offers an innovative, broad and rigorous curriculum providing pupils with intellectual, social, cultural and linguistic skills valued by universities and employers.
+The IB Diploma offers an innovative, broad and rigorous curriculum providing pupils with intellectual, social, cultural and linguistic skills valued by universities and employers across the board.

 To find out more take a look at our A level and IB Diploma Comparison Table.